 One question which many entrepreneurs don’t get right is ‘what is a business plan?’.
 While it is fairly easy to answer it theoretically, a business plan is a lot more than just a write-up which tells about the business’s goals when you get into the practical aspect of running a startup.
 It isn’t just stating your goals and the means to achieve them but stating how your business is going to work as a whole.

 A business plan is a guide which outlines the goals of the business and roadmap of how to achieve them.
 It is the written description of your business’s future.

 While many first-time entrepreneurs consider a business plan to be similar to what a preamble is to a constitution, but there’s a big difference.
 A business plan isn’t just an introduction of what the business is about.
 It is a written document explaining what the business will be after a certain period of time.

-Simply stated, a business plan is a guide that conveys your business goals (both long-term and short-term), the strategies you’ll use to achieve them, the problems and competition that you’ll face and the ways to solve and overcome them, the people you’ll involve in your business, the organisational structure, the marketing and the positioning strategies, and the amount of funds you’ll require for the same.
+Simply stated, a business plan is a guide that conveys your business goals (both long-term and short-term), the business strategies you’ll use to achieve them, the problems and competition that you’ll face and the ways to solve and overcome them, the people you’ll involve in your business, the organisational structure, the marketing and the positioning strategies, and the amount of funds you’ll require for the same.

 You need a business plan if you run a business.
 There are no exceptions to the type or an age of the business and unlike what many people say, business plans are not limited to startups.
 Even if you’re running a 20 years old business, it’s not late to write a business plan and dedicate your resources to your ultimate business goal.

 That being said, a business plan is almost a necessity for startups as it helps entrepreneurs break the uncertainty into meaningful pieces and projections.
-It helps them to present their vision in a language investors and the world understand – which includes sales forecasts, marketing strategies, competition strategies, milestones, expense budget, partners and employees, and the short-term and long-term goals.
+It helps them to present their vision in a language investors and the world understand – which includes sales forecasts, marketing strategies, competitive strategies, milestones, expense budget, partners and employees, and the short-term and long-term goals.